Past JRA Winners

 My name is Aviel Nagar, I’m 32 years old, married+1 and I’m a resident at the family medicine department of the Israel Defense Force (IDF) since 06/20.
 I’ve graduated medical school at the Technion and graduated my internship at Hillel Yaffe medical center at 2016 with honors.
 I’ve been practice medicine since 2017, first as a general practitioner at an IDF naval base for three years where I accompanied soldiers in their most intense period, from their recruitment till the end of their training and also gave operational coverage and telemedicine to soldiers offshore.
 After this significant time at the navy, I started my residency.
 I chose family physician because I couldn’t give up the personal relationship with the patients and couldn’t give up the diversity of this amazing occupation.

 “The UTI Diagnostic Tool Study” UTI (Urinary tract infection) is the most common disease is the primary clinic and its prevalence increases with age (with the exception of a spike among 14-24 years old).
 According to current guidelines, the diagnosis is clinical but most of the classic studies describing dysuria, frequency and urgency as high value predictors of UTI are from the 60s80s and recent studies rase questions about their predictive value due to the rise in STI (Sexuall transmitted infections) rates and the elusive diagnosis of interstitial cystitis.
 Misdiagnosis of UTI results in unnecessary use of antibiotics and in some cased untreated STI.
 My goal is to stratify clinic and laboratory data from which we extract a simple tool (such as centor score) with high sensitivity and high positive predictive value that will guide us to whom we need to send a urine culture and who is appropriate to empiric treatment.
 In order to achieve this goal, every healthy, non-pregnant women with genitourinary complaint will be asked to participate in the study and fill in a detailed questionnaire, give urine sample for dipstick, urinalysis, urine culture and PCR STD and we will also extract date from her physical examination findings at the doctor’s office.
-The importance of using antibiotics when required only and open the differential diagnosis to other pathogens and diseases is highly important for reducing antibiotic resistance, STI prevalence and pelvic complication in the population which increase in number.
+The importance of using antibiotics when required only and open the differential diagnosis to other pathogens and diseases is highly important for reducing antibiotic resistance, STI prevalence and pelvic complication in the population which increase in number

-2019 Junior Researcher Award Winner: Fabian DuPont (Germany)
+Junior Researcher Award Winner: Fabian DuPont (Germany)

-Research project: “A competency based/blended learning teaching approach”.
+Awarded project: “A competency based/blended learning teaching approach”.

-2018 Junior Researcher Award Runner-up: Gatzoudi Kalliopi (Greece)
+Junior Researcher Award Runner-up: Domenico Italiano (Italy)

-2018 Junior Researcher Award Winner: Patrick O’Donnell (Ireland)
+Junior Researcher Award Winner: Patrick O’Donnell (Ireland)

-Research project: “Measuring and Operationalising Social Exclusion in the Context of Primary Healthcare”.
+Awarded project: “Measuring and Operationalising Social Exclusion in the Context of Primary Healthcare”.

 Details

-2018 Junior Researcher Award Runner-up: Alice Serafini (Italy)
+Junior Researcher Award Runner-up: Gatzoudi Kalliopi (Greece)

-2017 Junior Researcher Award Runner-up: Mark Murphy (Ireland)
+Junior Researcher Award Runner-up: Alice Serafini (Italy)

-2017 Junior Researcher Award Runner-up: Canan Tuz (Turkey)
+Junior Researcher Award Runner-up: Canan Tuz (Turkey)

 Research project: “Intimate partner sexual violence and relationshiop with depression symptoms among college women”.

-2017 Promising Research Award Runner-up: Meryem Baştürk (Turkey)
+Promising Research Award Runner-up: Meryem Baştürk (Turkey)

 Research project: “Evaluation of dipper and non-dipper blood pressure pattern and quality of life in patients with chronic obstructive pulmonary disease”.